SimonSchroeder/QMake2Fastbuild/README.md

 ### Compilers
 * Visual Studio 2013
+* Visual Studio 2019 (has problems with distributed build)

 FASTBuild has corresponding files for other versions of Visual Studio in their set-up.
 These have not been tested and need slight adaptations.
 Our adaption of VS2013.bff can be used as a guide.
 FASTBuild also has *.bff files for GCC and clang.

 ### Windows SDKs
 * Windows 8.1 SDK
+* Windows 10 SDK

 The *.bff files in this repository are set-up to automatically select the Windows 8.1 SDK for Visual Studio 2013.
 The Windows 10 SDK bff file is already included, but has not been adapted nor been tested.

 ### Qt Versions
 * Qt 5.9.1
+* Qt 5.13.2

 Incorporating other Qt versions is one of the most easiest extensions to the FASTBuild set-up.
 Just take Qt591.bff as template.

+### Tested combinations
+* Windows, Visual Studio 2013 with Windows 8.1 SDK and Qt 5.9.1
+* Windows, Visual Studio 2019 with Windows 10 SDK and Qt 5.13.2

 ## Preliminaries
 There are two things you need before getting started with the files provided in this repository.
 First of all, you obviously have to download FASTBuild.
 Second, the scripts to generate the missing *.bff files need `grep` and `sed` installed.
 I'll quickly explain how to prepare everything.